NicolasHug/Surprise/doc/source/knn_inspired.rst

   :math:`k`.
 First, there might just not exist enough neighbors and second, the sets :math:`N_i^k(u)` and :math:`N_u^k(i)` only include neighbors for which the similarity measure is **positive**.
 It would make no sense to aggregate ratings from users (or items) that are negatively correlated.
+For a given prediction, the actual number of neighbors can be retrieved in the ``'actual_k'`` field of the ``details`` dictionary of the :class:`prediction
+  <recsys.prediction_algorithms.bases.Prediction>`.

 .. autoclass:: recsys.prediction_algorithms.knns.KNNBasic
     :show-inheritance: